aidanlim90/calculator/README.md

 # Design Patterns Used

-1. **Strategy pattern** - to allow selecting the strategy for converting the infix string.
+1. **Strategy pattern** - to select the strategy for converting the infix string.
 Eg infix to postfix string .
-2. **Interpreter pattern** - to allow evaluating the  expression in postfix format.
+2. **Interpreter pattern** - to evaluate the  expression in postfix format.

 # Nuget Package Used In Tests
 1. xunit